-For questions or more information, contact the Director of the SoTL Writing Workshop at email@example.com.
+For questions or more information, contact the Director of the SoTL Workshop at firstname.lastname@example.org.

 The workshop will allow small groups of faculty/graduate student members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
 Each participant will be placed with a mentor and a team of 3-4 peers.
 The mentor will support participants through the research process, which may include discussing ideas or analyzing, outlining, and writing a final product.
 The ultimate goal is to contribute to the research on teaching and learning.
 Participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.

-This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 17-19, 2019, in Denver, CO.
+This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) on October 8-10, 2020, in Pittsburgh, PA.
 The cost of the SoTL workshop is $180 and includes all meals AND keynote sessions of the concurrent ACT Conference.

-Mentors work with their teams starting in Summer, 2019 (by email/phone) to prepare for the workshop as well as Friday morning and Saturday afternoon of the workshop (from 8:30am Friday to 2:00pm Saturday).
+Mentors work with their teams starting in Summer, 2020 (by email/phone) to prepare for the workshop during the ACT Conference (as well as a potential pre-conference option).

-If you are interested in being considered for the 2019 SoTL Workshop, please complete the application online using the link below before May 31, 2020.
+If you are interested in being considered for the 2020 SoTL Workshop, please complete the application online using the link below before May 31, 2020.
 To apply, click here (requires login).

 RECENT WORKSHOP SUCCESSES